syahrulhamdani/100_Days_Of_ML_Code/log.md

 - From different option of handling missing value, choose an appropriate one
 - Need to check if there are sparse class in categorical feature that can be fuse with other class in feature engineering

+## Day 8 - 6 September, 2018

+__Process:__

+- Reading a paper about learning spatiotemporal features using C3D

+__Achievement:__

+- Understood the difference between C3D and common 2D CNN

+__Lesson to Learn:__

+- Didn't have enough time to continue reading the paper, need a smart way to read all the paper points in limited time